between you - the “Customer” - and

 (5) The contractor shall assume no liability for any software provided by third parties.

 (1) This agreement shall commence when the services are provided by the contractor.
-It shall run for an initial fixed period of one year.
-It shall then be automatically renewed for one year at a time, unless it is terminated by one of the parties with three months’ notice at the end of the fixed term or an extension period.
+It shall initially run for the fixed period agreed separately with the customer.
+It shall then be automatically renewed for the same period, unless it is terminated by one of the parties with three months’ notice at the end of the fixed term or an extension period.

 (2) The above provisions shall have no bearing on each party’s right to extraordinarily terminate this agreement for good reason.
-They shall have a particularly good reason for doing so, if the other contracting party violates essential contractual obligations and a period set for remedy has expired unsuccessfully or a required warning has failed.
-A deadline or warning is not required if the other contracting party has definitively refused the service owed or special circumstances exist that justify the immediate termination of this contract after consideration the mutual interests.
+They shall have a particularly good reason for doing so if the other contracting party breaches its essential contractual duties and a deadline set for the rectification of the issue expires without the desired effect or a necessary warning proves unsuccessful.
+No deadline or warning shall be required if the other contracting party definitively refuses to provide the service owed or if the immediate termination of this contract is justified by specific circumstances after weighing up the interests of both parties.

 (3) Both parties shall also be granted a one-off right to extraordinarily terminate this agreement on 30 June 2020.
 This one-off right to terminate the agreement must be exercised with two weeks’ notice.